 - Foster Cove Archeological Site

 - Mystic Aquarium

 Things To Do In Charlestown

-Roger Williams Park Zoo, Buttonwood Park Zoo, and Capron Park Zoo may be visited, especially with little kids.
+Roger Williams Park Zoo, Buttonwood Park Zoo, and Capron Park Zoo are great places to visit, especially with little kids.
 Other places of interest near Charlestown are Foxwoods Resort & Casino and Fall River Carousel.
-Scarborough North & South Beaches, Charlestown Breachway, and East Beach are popular places that may be visited.
+Scarborough North & South Beaches, Charlestown Breachway, and East Beach are popular places.
 Trustom Pond National Wildlife Refuge houses varied wildlife including a number of endangered plant and animal species.
-Recreational opprtunities such as fishing, boating, hunting, birding, hiking, and wildlife viewing are also offered here.
+Recreational opportunities such as fishing, boating, hunting, birding, hiking, and wildlife viewing are also offered here.
 Historic sites near the town include Hammersmith Farm, Gilbert Stuart Birthplace, and Touro Synagogue National Historic Site.

 Block Island State Airport is located nearby.

 University of Rhode Island, Salve Regina University, and Roger Williams University are universities closest to Charlestown.